awsdocs/aws-codebuild-user-guide/doc_source/planning.md

 Before you run your build with CodeBuild, you must answer these questions:

 1. **Where is the source code located?** CodeBuild currently supports building from the following source code repository providers\.
-The source code must contain a build specification \(build spec\) file, or the build spec must be declared as part of a build project definition\.
+The source code must contain a build specification \(buildspec\) file, or the buildspec must be declared as part of a build project definition\.
 A *build spec* is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codebuild/latest/userguide/planning.html)

 1. **Which build commands do you need to run and in what order?** By default, CodeBuild downloads the build input from the provider you specify and uploads the build output to the bucket you specify\.
-You use the build spec to instruct how to turn the downloaded build input into the expected build output\.
-For more information, see the [Build Spec Reference](build-spec-ref.md)\.
+You use the buildspec to instruct how to turn the downloaded build input into the expected build output\.
+For more information, see the [Buildspec Reference](build-spec-ref.md)\.

 1. **Which runtimes and tools do you need to run the build?** For example, are you building for Java, Ruby, Python, or Node\.js?
 Does the build need Maven or Ant or a compiler for Java, Ruby, or Python?
 Does the build need Git, the AWS CLI, or other tools?